ZhongliangGuo/CS5010/README.md

 In this section, it is divided into two teachers' part, **[Oggie](mailto:oa7@st-andrews.ac.uk)** (Lecture 1 - 9) and **[Lei](mailto:lf28@st-andrews.ac.uk)** (Lecture 10 - 19).

-I strongly recommend you watch Lei's Lecture, for Oggie's part, you can just read the notes (illustrate it later).

 ## Tutorials

 In this section, Oggie didn't provide anything, all the tutorial materials provided by Lei.